5 Questions to Ask a Branding Specialist Before Hiring Them

 Hey you!
 I’m Gretchen.

 I'm a graphic designer turned business owner & branding specialist who lives in yoga pants and is fueled by pizza and red wine.
-I am the girlfriend of a handsome nerd, and a mom to a goofy snaggle-tooth rescue dog.
+I am the soon-to-be wife of a handsome nerd, and a mom to a goofy snaggle-tooth rescue dog.
 I love traveling and teaching other female entrepreneurs everything I've learned about branding and digital marketing in the last three years of full-time self-employment.
 When I'm not in my design studio, you can find me at Cyclebar, or galavanting in San Diego with my semi-insane girlfriends.